Below are selected nursing databases to search in completing your assignment. Click on the database name to be directed to the database.

 If you would like a specific type of research article, you can select "Clinical Trial" or "Randomized Controlled Trial."

-PUC library has now upgraded the CINAHL with Full Text database to CINAHL PLUS with Full Text.
-This upgrade includes expanded content and additional search features.
+Purdue Northwest Library has now upgraded our CINAHL database to CINAHL Complete.
+This upgrade includes expanded content and a higher percentage of full-text articles.
 Explore this powerful tool for nursing research!